maxuanquang/SfmLearner-Redesign/README.md

 # SfMLearner Pytorch Architecture Redesign version
 This codebase implements the system described in the paper: Unsupervised Learning of Depth and Ego-Motion from Video

+This codebase can easily train, test, evaluate depth models with different architectures, losses and datasets.

 Original Author : Tinghui Zhou (tinghuiz@berkeley.edu)

 Pytorch implementation : Clément Pinard (clement.pinard@ensta-paristech.fr)